annuhemnani/RestAssuredFramework/README.md

 # Restful-booker API Playground

-Restful-booker API Playground is a project created by Mark Winteringham to help individuals learn more about API testing and related tools.
-This project serves as an opportunity for aspiring testers and developers to gain practical experience in API test automation using Java and REST Assured.
+Welcome to the Restful-booker API Playground!
+This project is designed to help you learn API test automation using Java and REST Assured.

 ## Languages and Frameworks